 Our Board of Trustees comprises prominent members of the Wellington music sector.

-Catherine Cradwick is a communications professional with extensive experience in creating content, writing and editing for digital and print publication.
-She currently works as International Content Editor for Victoria University of Wellington and previously as Content Editor for the 2018 New Zealand Festival.
-Catherine has a strong background in the arts, in events and publishing.
-She worked at Te Papa Press in Wellington and for more than 10 years in Melbourne for leading publishers and in collaboration with prestigious arts institutions, including Melbourne University Publishing, Hardie Grant Books, the National Gallery of Victoria, State Library of Victoria and Heide Museum of Modern Art.
+Catherine Cradwick has been a Stroma trustee since 2017 and board chair since 2020.
+She is a marketing and communications professional with extensive experience in shaping content for digital and print channels and managing international campaigns.
+She currently works as International Marketing Manager for Victoria University of Wellington.
+Previous roles include Content Editor for the 2018 New Zealand Festival and Senior Editor at Te Papa Press.
+Catherine has a strong background in the arts, events and publishing.
+She worked for more than 10 years for leading Melbourne publishers, in collaboration with prestigious arts institutions, including the National Gallery of Victoria and Heide Museum of Modern Art.
 Catherine is a keen musician, and studied Music and English Literature at Victoria University of Wellington.

 Sarah Chesney has a strong background in the arts and education sectors.
 Most recently, she has worked at the Tertiary Education Commission, Victoria University of Wellington and the New Zealand Symphony Orchestra.
 In her work with the NZSO, Sarah has collaborated with other national arts organisations, and she currently advises on research quality in New Zealand tertiary institutions for the Tertiary Education Commission.
 Sarah’s own research and teaching centres on the intersections between music, politics and cultural identity.
 As a freelance writer for various arts organisations, Sarah enjoys the challenge of providing material that is accessible and relevant to classical music newcomers and aficionados alike.
 Sarah studied musicology and clarinet at the New Zealand School of Music and the University of Oxford.